bahrus/d-fine/README.md

 <h-llo-world></h-llo-world>
 ```

-If working with a t-mplate like in the example above, it might b- easier on the eye to use an inner template.
+If working with a t-mplate like in the example above, it might b- easier on the eye to use an inner t-mplate.
 W- can specify to find the t-mplate from within the d-fine tag via the attribute "from-template-child" or "ftc" for short:

 ```html
 <d-fine ftc as=h-llo-world sp='["place=Venus"]'>